 Where Were You in ’42?
 If you were little Johnnie Boorman in 1940, you might have been squatting in a dank bomb shelter with your Mum and sisters, waiting out an air raid alert.
-Writer-director Boorman’s personal memory is what for some kids was a glorious time when working-class Brits endured adverse conditions: it’s warm & fuzzy affectionate and frequently hilarious, with a keen eye toward slightly bawdy family humor.
+Writer-director Boorman’s personal memory is of a glorious time when working-class Brits endured adverse conditions: it’s warm-&-fuzzy affectionate and frequently hilarious, with a keen eye toward slightly bawdy family humor.

 Hope and Glory

 1987 / Color / 1:66 widescreen / 113 min. / Street Date April 24, 2018 / available through the Olive Films website / 29.95